 The last time we looked at the Gospel of John Jesus had just washed the disciples’ feet.
 The greatest person in the universe had just acted the role of a servant.
 And then he said, “I have given you an example, that you also should do just as I have done to you” (John 13:15).
 So, follow me.
 Do what I do.
 A servant is not greater than his master (verse 16).

 Now, we come to the end of today’s text and Jesus strikes a different note.
-Not: You should follow me and do as I have done; But: You can’t follow me now.
+Not: you should follow me and do as I have done; but: you can’t follow me now.
 Verse 36: “Where I am going, you cannot follow now.”
 And as it turns out this is bad news and, in another sense, very good news.

 But before we go there, let me give you the big picture of where we’re going in this message.
 We’ll make five stops.

-First, we’ll make a brief stop in verses 23–25 to ask why John includes the details of who is sitting where at the last supper and who leans where.
+We’ll make a brief stop in verses 23–25 to ask why John includes the details of who is sitting where at the last supper and who leans where.
 It’s relevant for the whole story.

-Second, at the end, verses 33–38 (saving 34–35 for next week), we’ll ponder what’s behind Jesus saying: You can’t follow me now.
+At the end, verses 33–38 (saving 34–35 for next week), we’ll ponder what’s behind Jesus saying: You can’t follow me now.
 Why?
 Is that good?
 Or is that bad?
 Or both?

-Third, we’ll look at verses 27–30 and notice that night and darkness not only swallow up the Light of the world, but also serve its brightness.
+We’ll look at verses 27–30 and notice that night and darkness not only swallow up the Light of the world, but also serve its brightness.

-Fourth, we will look at verses 31 and 32 where Jesus says that in this darkest hour the time has come for him to shine with brightest glory.
+We will look at verses 31 and 32 where Jesus says that in this darkest hour the time has come for him to shine with brightest glory.

-Fifth and finally, we will look at verse 21 where John says, “Jesus was troubled in his spirit.”
+Finally, we will look at verse 21 where John says, “Jesus was troubled in his spirit.”
 And we will ask: What does this have to say to your own troubled spirit today?

 And we will end there on that very practical, personal, emotionally critical note, not just because it’s helpful for sermons to end with personal application, but because John makes the connection between the troubled spirit and the ultimate aim of his book.
 He says in John 20:31, “These are written so that you may believe that Jesus is the Christ, the Son of God, and that by believing you may have life in his name” (John 20:31).
-So the point of the book is to help us believe, and have life.
+So the point of the book is to help us believe and have life.

 And right at the end of today’s text in John 14:1 Jesus says, “Let not your hearts be troubled.
 Believe in God; believe also in me” (John 14:1).
 The word for “troubled” is the same as in verse 21: “Jesus was troubled in his spirit.”
 And Jesus says to us: Don’t be troubled.
 Believe me.
 Trust me.
 And what I will say when we get there at the end is that there is a troubled spirit that is sinful and we should seek to overcome it by trusting the promises of Jesus.
 And there is a troubled spirit that is not sinful, because Jesus had it, and it has a place in the life of his followers.